 - Snow and ice, limited daylight, cold temperatures and quickly changing conditions can complicate what might seem like a short, simple itinerary.
 No matter where you’re headed, take time to familiarize yourself with your route, monitor weather and avalanche conditions and talk to a ranger about what to expect.

 Here’s what goes in your backpack:

-There’s a reason why cross country skiing is gaining wildly in popularity.
+There’s a reason why cross country skiing in Yosemite is gaining wildly in popularity.
 It’s economical compared to alpine skiing, gets you on trails less traveled, and affords a more “natural” option for winter recreation.
 In addition, studies show that more snow angels are made by cross country ski enthusiasts than snowboarders or alpine skiers.
 Happy gliding!